PRESENTERS INFLUENCERS ABOUT US REFERENCES BLOG CONTACT

 • Social impact business

-Felicity Aston Explorer, Scientist and Author
+Felicity Aston Polar Explorer, Climate Scientist & Keynote Speaker

 • Resilience / Self-Leadership / Mental Hygiene / Adaptation to Change